abequinonez/udacity-frontend-optimization/README.md

   4. Decreased the number of moving pizzas that are created

-  5. Added the will-change property to the .mover class in style.css to reduce the amount of painting that the browser has to do.
+  5. Added the will-change property to the .mover class in views/css/style.css to reduce the amount of painting that the browser has to do.